finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 - [ ] Add the `ready-for-tsc` label
 - [ ] TSC to invite contributors to present their project
 - [ ] FINOS TSC approves/rejects the contribution
+- [ ] Ask @jgavronsky to mark contribution as "Engaged" within LF systems
 - [ ] (optional) If additional socialization is required, the Executive Director may bring projects to the FINOS Governing Board
 - [ ] Update the contribution status to "Engaged" by sending another email to **LF Legal Representative** with the name of the project and its new status.